5 Signs Your Business Should Move Online

 5. Contact Us

-The great part is that unlike an actual building, you can easily make extensions and add ons, with no fuss, no downtime and next to no cost.
-You can always add more pages later on, if you decide you need them.
+The significant part is that, unlike an actual building, you can easily make extensions and add-ons without fuss, downtime, or cost.
+You can always add more pages later if you need them.

-When we build a website, one of our biggest areas of focus is Purposeful User Flow, as this helps guide a potential client toward the action you want them to take.
+When we build a website, one of our most significant focus areas is Purposeful User Flow, which helps guide potential clients toward the action you want them to take.

-Get this part of your site wrong, and you will confuse people, causing them to close your website and go to a competitor.
+If you get this part of your site wrong, you will confuse people, causing them to close your website and go to a competitor.

-Purposeful User Flow is an intentional flow of information that helps a visitor to your site find all the information they need in a natural progression, without having to jump backwards and forwards and go looking for what they want.
+Purposeful User Flow is an intentional flow of information that helps visitors to your site find all the information they need naturally without jumping backwards and forward and looking for what they want.

-One of the reasons this is so important is because you can include multiple calls to action throughout the process.
+One of the reasons this is so important is that you can include multiple calls to action throughout the process.

 Most DIY websites get their Purposeful User Flow all wrong, and unfortunately, the business owners are leaving thousands of dollars on the table.